 State Terror and Terrorism

 The events of September 11, 2001, unleashed a bitter and contentious debate regarding not just how states and societies might best respond to the threat of violence but also, fundamentally, what qualifies as terrorism.
 Just nine days later, and without resolving any of these difficult issues, the United States announced its response: The Global War on Terrorism.
-Almost two decades later, we are no closer to consensus concerning these politically and emotionally charged debates.
+Over two decades later, we are no closer to consensus concerning these politically and emotionally charged debates.
+Americans are belatedly beginning to realize that the greatest threat of terror attacks in the United States originates from domestic rather than foreign actors, often from white nationalists.
 This course will investigate the use of violence by state and nonstate actors to assert their authority and to inspire fear.
-The modern state, as it was formed in Western Europe, was born of war.
-In Charles Tilly’s often-quoted phrase: “War makes states, and states make war.”
-The ability to control violence within a territory has long been a key part of the definition of a functioning state.
-The presence of armed groups on a state’s territory, which the state does not or cannot effectively control, is therefore a direct challenge to a state’s authority and has the potential to undermine its recognition as an international actor.
-After briefly discussing the historical development of modern states, we will investigate the evolution of the terminology of terror and terrorism from the French Revolution to today.
+The modern state, as it was formed in Western Europe, was born of war per Charles Tilly’s often-quoted phrase: “War makes states, and states make war.”
+The ability to control violence within a territory has long been the key part of the definition of a functioning state.
+This class will discuss the evolution of the terminology of terror and terrorism from the French Revolution to the present and consider frameworks to distinguish forms of violence and different types of violent actors.
 We will explore acts of state terror and their consequences and consider the use of the term ”terrorism” in the popular press, in political rhetoric, and in policymaking by states and international organizations.
-We will investigate a number of nonstate actors that employed violence—including South Africa’s ANC, Sri Lanka’s LTTE, and Al Qaeda, among others—and consider the impact this had both for their popular support and for the local and transnational communities impacted by their struggle.
-Finally, we will consider how various forms of violence have been either memorialized or publicly forgotten.
+We will consider a range of nonstate actors that have employed violence—including South Africa’s ANC, Sri Lanka’s LTTE, and white nationalists in the United States—and explore the impact that the use of violence has had for their popular support, for local and transnational communities, and for their ability to achieve their goals.
+Finally, we will consider new means of terror from drone warfare to cyber warfare.
+As part of our discussion of US foreign policy, the class will conduct a model diplomacy simulation in which students will assume the roles of members of the US National Security Council.

 Faculty